svn2github/dotnetzip/Readme.txt

       - AddDirectory - adds a directory to a zip archive
       - AddFile - adds a file to a zip archive
       - Extract - extract a single element from a zip file
-      - Read - static method to read in an existing zipfile, for later extraction
+      - Read - static methods to read in an existing zipfile, for later extraction
       - Save - save a zipfile to disk

-There are also supporting classes, called ZipEntry, and ZipDirEntry.
-Typically apps do not directly interact with these classes.
+There is also a supporting class, called ZipEntry.
+Applications can enumerate the entries in a ZipFile, via ZipEntry.
+There are other supporting classes as well.
+Typically apps do not directly interact with these other classes.

 Using the Class Library